MINI FONDO ARGENTINA 2025 RULES

 12. Insurance

-The responsible adult of each competitor must provide a personal accident insurance policy for the child.
-The organizer may offer additional insurance coverage at their discretion.
+The responsible adult must provide personal accident insurance for the child.

 13. Final Provisions